eneidler/genetic_algorithm/README.md

 # Go Genetic Algorithm

 This project is a Go-based implementation of a genetic algorithm library.
 It provides the foundational structures and operations to build and run genetic algorithms for various optimization and search problems.
-This is a portfolio project and is currently under development.
+This project is currently under development.

 ## Core Components